-Distribution expenses for the year ended December 31, 2019 was \$4.3 million, a decrease of \$0.2 million, or 6.0%, compared to \$4.5 million for the year ended December 31, 2018.
-The decrease was primarily driven by catch up of processing and clearing fees associated with charges incurred for the year ended December 31, 2018.
+Distribution expenses for the year ended December 31, 2019 were \$4.3 million, a decrease of \$0.2 million, or 6.0%, compared to \$4.5 million for the year ended December 31, 2018.
+The decrease was primarily driven by \$0.2 million of distribution expenses recognized in the year ended December 31, 2018 resulting from PayPal clearing fees for the year ended December 31, 2017, as the Company's accounting estimate for such expenses in the year ended December 31, 2017 was short by approximately \$0.2 million at the approval date of the financial statements for that year and as such, was treated within the directives of changes in accounting estimates in the following reporting period.